ayushbaid/ayushbaid.github.io/README.md

 ## Bio
+I am a first year student at Georgia Tech, pursuing MS in computer science.
+Specialising in machine learning, I plan to focus on deep learning and computer vision in my program.

+I worked at Goldman Sachs for 2 years in the cloud team of the risk division, building and managing distributed computing systems.
+I also gravitated towards data engineering and prediction models towards the end of my stint there.

-I have been working at Goldman Sachs for about 2 years.
-I received my bachelor's and master's degree in electrical engineering from [Indian Institute Of Technology Bombay](https://www.iitb.ac.in/).
+I received my bachelor's and master's degree in electrical engineering from [Indian Institute Of Technology Bombay](https://www.iitb.ac.in/), with a minor in computer science.

-You can find my resume [here](https://ayushbaid.github.io/resume/cv_long.pdf).
+You can find my resume [here](https://gtvault-my.sharepoint.com/:b:/g/personal/abaid9_gatech_edu/ER1MfPjk48JJnJHMbtemtGgBIkeOx69g9QuA9vl6L1nojg?e=BjYBfW).
+An older version of the resume is hosted [here](https://ayushbaid.github.io/resume/cv_long.pdf).

 ## Research

+#### Spatio-Temporal (4D) reconstruction of salad crops

+I am working with [Prof. Frank Dellaert](https://www.cc.gatech.edu/~dellaert/FrankDellaert/Frank_Dellaert/Frank_Dellaert.html) on extends the SLAM problem in the time dimension as well, enabling better monitoring and data driven decision making.
+Our current status is to develop techniques which enable better feature matches in the salad images.
+These images have lot of repeated texture which makes it very difficult to perform matches even for a human.

 #### Enhancement of Laparoscopy images